-Benefit payments can start immediately if the insured person experiences a relapse within six months.
+Benefit payments can start immediately if the insured person (who must be under 65) experiences a relapse within six months.
 We will not apply the wait period if they experience a further period of total disablement or partial disablement from the same sickness or injury, within six months of the entitlement to a loss of income benefit ending.